siQuang/laradocker/README.md

 You can have the project up and running in a few minutes.
 - Clone this git repository and CD into the project diretory
+- Make a copy of .env from .env.laradocker file
-- Type: `make env` and change the environment to your specification
+- Make changes in .env to your specification
 - Type: `make project` to build the container and create Laravel project

 And that's' it!
 Direct your browser to http://localhost